Małgorzata Szewczyk: Beatification

-The beatification process opened under Pope John Paul II on 25 August 1993 after the Congregation for the Causes of Saints issued the official "nihil obstat" and titled her as a Servant of God; the diocesan process opened in the Kraków archdiocese and Cardinal Franciszek Macharski oversaw it from 9 November 1993 until its closure on 15 June 1996.
-The C.C.S. later validated this process in Rome on 6 December 1996 while later receiving the Positio dossier in 2008.
-Theological advisors approved the cause's continuation on 5 October 2010 as did the C.C.S. on 6 December 2011 which allowed for Pope Benedict XVI to confirm her heroic virtue and name her as Venerable on 19 December 2011.
+The beatification process opened under Pope John Paul II on 25 August 1993 after the Congregation for the Causes of Saints issued the official nihil obstat and titled her as a Servant of God; the diocesan process opened in the Kraków archdiocese and Cardinal Franciszek Macharski oversaw it from 9 November 1993 until its closure on 15 June 1996.
+The Congregation for the Causes of Saints later validated this process in Rome on 6 December 1996 while later receiving the positio dossier in 2008.
+Theological advisors approved the cause's continuation on 5 October 2010 as did the Congregation on 6 December 2011 which allowed for Pope Benedict XVI to confirm Szweczyk's heroic virtue and name her as venerable on 19 December 2011.

-The miracle that led to her beatification was the 1975 nun's cure from a severe case of pneumonia; this was investigated on a diocesan level and it received C.C.S. validation on 22 January 1999 before medical experts approved it on 23 February 2012.
-The theologians approved this miracle on 7 July 2012 as did the C.C.S. on 10 December 2012; Benedict XVI approved the miracle on 20 December 2012 and confirmed that she would be beatified.
+The miracle that led to her beatification was the 1975 cure of a nun from a severe case of pneumonia; this was investigated on a diocesan level and it received validation on 22 January 1999 before medical experts approved it on 23 February 2012.
+The theologians approved this miracle on 7 July 2012 as did the Congregation on 10 December 2012; Pope Benedict XVI approved the miracle on 20 December 2012 and confirmed that Szewczyk would be beatified.
 Cardinal Angelo Amato presided over the beatification on the behalf of Pope Francis on 9 June 2013.

-The current postulator for this cause is Michał Jagosz.
+The postulator for this cause is Michał Jagosz.